 About Karl Frisch

-Karl next joined the renowned new media team of Howard Dean‘s 2004 presidential campaign as multimedia communications director.
-That campaign revolutionized the use of the internet as an organizing, public relations, and political fundraising tool.
+He next joined the renowned new media team of Howard Dean‘s 2004 presidential campaign, which revolutionized the use of the Internet as an organizing, communications, and political fundraising tool.

-Most recently, Karl worked for nearly five years as communications director and then as a senior fellow at Media Matters for America, the nations premier progressive media watchdog.
-Frisch was instrumental in building the backbone behind the organization’s rapid response communications structure, establishing a state of the art operation that has since become a model of best practices for progressive organizations throughout the country.
+Karl is perhaps best known for his work of nearly five years as communications director and then as a senior fellow at Media Matters for America, the nations premier progressive media watchdog.
+Karl developed the organization’s long-term strategy to target Fox News as a political actor and was instrumental in building the backbone of the organization’s rapid response communications structure, establishing a state of the art operation that has since become a model of best practices for progressive organizations throughout the country.

 Download: High resolution head-shot of Karl Frisch (5.2 MB JPEG)